Ranajit Pande

-Ranajit Pande (रणजीत पाँडे) was Nepalese politician, military personnel and courtier in the Kingdom of Nepal.
-He was member of the Gora Pande clan of Gorkha.
+Ranajit Pande (रणजीत पाँडे) was a Nepalese politician, military personnel and courtier in the Kingdom of Nepal.
+He was a member of the Gora Pande clan of Gorkha.
 He became Mulkaji of Nepal for a brief period in 1804 A.D.

 Family

 He was born as the second son of Tularam Pande on 1809 Vikram Samvat (1752 A.D.).
 His ancestors as per the inscription installed by his brother Kapardar Bhotu Pande shows Tularam, Baliram and Birudatta in the three generations.

 Relation with Thapas

 He had a daughter Rana Kumari Pande who was married to Thapa Kaji Nain Singh Thapa.
 Their children were Mathabarsingh Thapa, Ganesh Kumari (mother of Jang Bahadur Rana, Queen Tripurasundari of Nepal and Colonel Ujir Singh Thapa.